telerik/kendo-ui-builder/docs/extension-points/extending-head.md

 ---
 title: Extending the Head
 page_title: Extending the Head - Extension Points - Kendo UI Builder
-description: "Learn how to extend the head of the web applications generated with the Kendo UI Builder."
+description: "Learn how to extend the head of the web applications that are generated with the Kendo UI Builder."
 slug: extendinghead_kuib
 position: 7
 ---